rimutaka/posts/elasticquery-write-update/readme.md

 ```bash
 grep -i -r -n --include '*.sql'  -E '\binsert\s*into\s*\[?CITI_\w+\]?\.\[?\w*\]?\.\[?\w*\]?' . > cross-db-insert-grep.txt
 ```
 Our search was aided by a simple naming convention that all DB names were starting with prefix `CITI_`.
-You will encounter that prefix in a few places in few of our examples.
+You will encounter that prefix in most of our examples.
 Modify our Regex to match your naming convention, if such exists.

 **Sample GREP output**
 ```